stackbit-projects/ultra-primrose-9dd8f/content/posts/danger-of-summary-metrics-correlated-variables.md

 The first component has explained the variance ratio 0.99713768 and the second component have 0.00286232.
 Also, each component are orthogonal(just my fancy way to say the features are uncorrelated)
-It looks like another simple linear classifier will make make a great job to classify class A and B. Again if we drop the second component just because it has really tiny explainability, what would happen to the classification?
+It looks like another simple linear classifier will make make a great job to classify class A and B.
+Now if we drop the second component just because it has really tiny explainability, what would happen to the classification?

 # Conclusion
  So, yeah.
 We have tons of awesome tools to analyze the data, but using it blindly can hurt the analysis.
 Numeric EDA which bases on the summary value gives a fast way to interpret the data, but visualization tends to give a bigger picture than just some number.